microsoft/AdaptiveCards/APISpec.md

 # Next steps

 * API reviiew on each platform
+* "Sample" apps exercising the API
+* Document the snippets
 * Any missing items/features of a specific renderer not accounted for?